Methylmalonic Acid (Urine)

 MMA is typically made in tiny amounts when you digest protein.
 Your body makes large

-in your urine.
+of your body in your urine.

-enough red blood cells.
+does not make enough red blood cells.

 Foods that can increase B-12 levels include red meats, shellfish, fish, dairy, and